frizensami/singlang/README.md

 | >= | More than or equal to: `x >= 5 meh?` |
 | <= | Less than or equal to: `x <= 5 meh?` |
 | != | Not equal to: `x != 5 meh?` |

+## Running the interpreter
+Pre-requisites: Have `stack` installed (https://docs.haskellstack.org/en/stable/README/), have some command-line familiarity.

+1. Clone this repository
+2. Run `stack build`
+3. Run `stack exec singlang-exe < test-basic.lah` to run the interpreter with the file `test-basic.lah`